DKworkspaces/Webgen/README.md

 In short, the assets branch workflow handles your frontend performance optimization like this:

+Input File Locations
+  CSS Files:
+    src/css/*.css
+  JavaScript Files:
+    src/js/*.js
+  Brotli Compression
+    Target Files:
+    ./web/js and ./web/css (targets .js and .css files inside these folders)
+  Images:
+    src/media/clean/*.{jpg,jpeg,png,tiff}

+Output Folders
+  Minified CSS:
+    web/css/
+  Minified JS:
+    web/js/
+  Brotli Compressed Files:
+    web/js/ and web/css/ (creates .js.br and .css.br files inline)
+  WebP Images:
+    media/images/

+Trigger Paths (Events)
+  The workflow does not use path-based filtering (such as on: push: paths:).
+Instead, it runs based on the following triggers:
+  Scheduled Trigger:
+    Runs automatically every day at midnight (0 0 * * *) via a cron job.
+  Manual Trigger:
+    Can be started manually at any time using the workflow_dispatch button in your GitHub repository actions tab.

+Input File Locations
+  Trigger Target Files:
+    src/images/** (any changes here trigger the workflow) Processing Files:
+    The exact target files are handled internally by the custom script clean_images.py.

+Output Folders
+  Cleaned Files Destination:
+    src/clean/images/* (this is the directory pattern tracked for commits)

+Trigger Paths (Events)
+  Path-Based Trigger:
+    Automatically runs on a push event, but only when changes occur inside the src/images/** directory.
+  Manual Trigger:
+    Can be started manually at any time using the workflow_dispatch event in the Actions tab.

 Triggers:
   It stays asleep until you push changes specifically to your raw src/js/ or src/css/ folders.